-In 2020, the pandemic significantly impacted the entire retail industry.
+In 2020, the pandemic significantly impacted the entire retail industry and highlighted the importance of having a strong omnichannel strategy in place.
 Brick-and-mortar stores shut down, and customers flocked online to get the items they needed.

 For consumer packaged goods (CPG) brands, in particular, this change in the way consumers shop necessitated a different approach: omnichannel.

 In fact, in a research study BigCommerce conducted with Retail Dive, 46% of retail executives said they planned to increase their investment in omnichannel retailing moving forward, compared to their plans prior to COVID-19.

 “If you are over-invested in any one channel to sell your goods or products, and that channel goes away for any reason, you’ll be in a tight spot,” said Sharon Gee, Sr. Director, GM of Omnichannel at BigCommerce.
 “But the reassuring strength of an omnichannel sales approach is that it’s a risk mitigation strategy at its core.
 It allows retailers to ask, ‘Where are my shoppers and how can I be where they are?’ and make changes accordingly.”